usvc/playground-sync-gitlab-to-github/README.md

 ### Register public key as a deploy key for repository

 Go to https://gitlab.com/repo/path/-/settings/repository and add a new Deploy Key (ensure **Write acess allowed** is enabled).
-Paste in the contents of the public key at `./.ssh/id_rsa.pub`
+Paste in the contents of the public key at `./.ssh/id_rsa.pub`.

+### Set Git shallow clone to zero

+Go to https://gitlab.com/repo/path/-/settings/ci_cd#js-general-pipeline-settings and set the **Git clone shallow** value to 0.
+Shallow clones prevent pushing to GitHub.

 ### Inject private key as an environment variable